neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 #### Cross Fostering

-To **cross-foster**, you rear offspring from animals exhibiting one phenotype with parents exhibiting another phenotype.
+To **cross-foster** animals, you rear offspring from animals exhibiting one phenotype for a trait with parents exhibiting another phenotype.
 The phenotype of cross-fostered offspring are then compared with the phenotype of offspring raised by biological parents.
+Cross-fostering experiments isolate pre-natal from post-natal factors effecting behavior.

 :::{figure-md} cross-foster-burrow_Hoekstra-Fig2